lan13005/EtaPi-Analysis/study_pwa/mass_dependent_fits/shared_results/systematic_nominal_v9/README.md

-Here we study the precision of the likelihood by bootstrapping the accmc.
-We can argue for potential alternative solutions if the nominal difference between the NLL is similar in value to the precision

 The best fit files are taken from malte_v3_m104172 These are the best converged files, does not have to properly reconverge